Tax and DUNS Numbers

 Most grant proposals will include indirect cost rates or administrative overhead rates.
 Some grant guidelines will not allow overhead to be charged as a direct cost of the grant.
 Depending on the terms of the grant guidelines, differing rates of overhead or indirect costs may be used.
 These are general rules to follow:

-Federal Research Rate: The University established rate is 43.0% of Salary & Benefits.
+The University established rate is 30% of Modified Total Direct Costs (MTDC).
 This rate will be used for federal research grants or other federal grants that allow the use of the indirect cost rate.
 Once a research grant is accepted, the University must submit financial information to renegotiate the research rate.
-This process must be done through the Grant Accounting Office, Administration & Finance Division, Prakken 255B, phone x2157 or x3905.
+This process must be done through the Investments & Grant Accounting Office, Administration & Finance Division, Prakken 255B, phone x2157 or x3905.

 In general, if the grant guidelines allow an institution to claim overhead costs, the grant authors should take advantage of this allowance using the rates and schedules given above.